 The Company is exposed to interest rate risk on variable rate debt obligations and price risk on fixed rate debt and capital leases.
-As of December 31, 2016, the Company had variable rate debt outstanding of \$686.0 million at a current weighted average interest rate of 3.3% and fixed rate debt and capital leases outstanding of \$444.8 million at a current weighted average interest rate of 6.8%.
-The variable rate debt outstanding at December 31, 2016, is primarily comprised of the \$1.6 billion Senior Secured Credit Facility entered into on April 28, 2014, including \$376.9 million outstanding on the \$450.0 million Term Loan A, \$290.6 million outstanding on the \$300.0 million Term Loan B and \$19.0 million outstanding on the \$850.0 million revolving credit facility.
+The variable rate debt outstanding at December 31, 2017 is primarily comprised of \$281.3 million outstanding on the Term Loan A and \$279.1 million outstanding on the Term Loan B. As of December 31, 2017, there was no outstanding balance on the revolving credit facility.
+In order to reduce the variability of cash flows from interest payments related to a portion of Quad/Graphics' variable-rate debt, the Company entered into a \$250.0 million interest rate swap during February 2017, and has classified \$250.0 million of the Company's variable rate debt as fixed rate debt.
+Including the impact of the \$250.0 million interest rate swap of variable rate to fixed rate debt, Quad/Graphics had variable rate debt outstanding of \$314.2 million at a current weighted average interest rate of 4.3% and fixed rate debt and capital leases outstanding of \$650.6 million at a current weighted average interest rate of 5.7% at December 31, 2017.
 The Term Loan B bears interest primarily based on LIBOR; however, it is subject to a 1.0% LIBOR minimum rate, and thus the interest rate on the Term Loan B will not begin to fluctuate until LIBOR exceeds that percentage.
-At December 31, 2016, LIBOR was significantly lower than the 1.0% LIBOR minimum rate, and as a result the interest on the Term Loan B would not fluctuate with a 10% increase in the market interest rate.
-Excluding the Term Loan B, a hypothetical change in the interest rate of 10% from the Company's current weighted average interest rate on variable rate debt obligations of 2.7% would not have a material impact on the Company's interest expense.
-A hypothetical 10% change in market interest rates would change the fair value of fixed rate debt at December 31, 2016, by approximately \$12 million.
+At December 31, 2017, LIBOR was over 1.0%, or at 1.6%, and as a result, the interest on the Term Loan B would fluctuate with a 10% increase in the market interest rate.
+Including the Term Loan B, a hypothetical 10% increase in the market interest rates impacting the Company's current weighted average interest rate on variable rate debt obligations would not have a material impact on the Company's interest expense.
+A hypothetical 10% change in market interest rates would change the fair value of fixed rate debt at December 31, 2017, by approximately \$9 million.